 1. Each frame is important.
 The film teaches you to be present in that very moment, see the light, and be disciplined.
 You become kind of an artist, putting a lot more energy and emotions in each frame.

 2. You simply do not have other options.
 You should not fail.
 Of course, failures do happen, but you need to understand that you do not have 100 shots of the same scene, from which you can choose something and then touch it up during post-processing.

 3. You should always think about the light.
 Is it hard?
 How great will be the shadows?
 You need to measure the light once again to make sure you’ve chosen the right exposure.

-4. You need to constantly think how many films and shots you have left, how many more stories you can shoot and how many frames you can spend on each of them.
+4. You need to constantly think about how many films and shots you have left, how many more stories you can shoot, and how many frames you can spend on each of them.

 5. You should constantly ask yourself questions.
 While holding a film camera and looking into its viewfinder, you take a more conscious shot, asking yourself “where is the focus”, “is there anything odd in the frame”, “what about the background”, and so on.